-The inheritance is a feature that allows creating new classes based on existing classes.
+Inheritance is a feature that allows creating new classes based on existing ones.

-With inheritance, a class can have the properties and methods of another, while adding or overriding with its own methods.
+With inheritance, a class can have access to the properties and methods of another, while adding or overriding them with its own methods.

-This relationship between classes is known as parent-child or superclass-subclass relationship.
+This relationship between classes is known as a parent-child or superclass-subclass relationship.

 In JavaScript, inheritance is primarily implemented through classes, which were introduced in ECMAScript 6 (ES6).